-- (1) Unless otherwise indicated, the entities and individuals identified in this table have sole voting and investment power with respect to all ordinary shares and sole investment power with respect to all ordinary nonvoting shares shown as beneficially owned by them, subject to community property laws, where applicable. - (2) The percentages shown are based on 166,565,324 ordinary voting shares and 30,234,700 ordinary nonvoting shares outstanding on April 30, 1999. - (3) The percentages shown are based on 166,565,324 ordinary voting shares and 30,234,700 ordinary nonvoting shares outstanding on April 30, 1999, plus the 2,000,000 ordinary shares offered by us hereunder. - (4) Includes 36,761,712 ordinary voting shares held by Welsh, Carson, Anderson & Stowe VII, L.P., 10,542,844 ordinary voting shares held by Welsh, Carson, Anderson & Stowe VI, L.P., 7,354,932 ordinary voting shares held by WCAS Capital Partners III, L.P., 226,512 ordinary voting shares held by WCAS Information Partners, L.P. and 2,486,796 ordinary voting shares held by partners and others affiliated with WCAS.
+- (1) Unless otherwise indicated, the entities and individuals identified in this table have sole voting and investment power with respect to all ordinary shares and sole investment power with respect to all ordinary nonvoting shares shown as beneficially owned by them, subject to community property laws, where applicable. - (2) The percentages shown are based on 174,589,951 ordinary voting shares and 24,210,073 ordinary nonvoting shares outstanding on August 24, 1999. - (3) Includes 34,792,740 ordinary voting shares held by Welsh, Carson, Anderson & Stowe VII, L.P., 9,978,181 ordinary voting shares held by Welsh, Carson, Anderson & Stowe VI, L.P., 6,960,999 ordinary voting shares held by WCAS Capital Partners III, L.P., 226,512 ordinary voting shares held by WCAS Information Partners, L.P. and 2,486,796 ordinary voting shares held by partners and others affiliated with WCAS.
 Those partners are also partners of the sole general partner of each of the foregoing limited partnerships.
-The partners of WCAS who are also directors of Amdocs are Bruce K. Anderson (Chairman of the Board and Chief Executive Officer of Amdocs) and Robert A. Minicucci (Chief Financial Officer of Amdocs), and each may be deemed to be a beneficial owner of the ordinary voting shares held by WCAS. - (5) SBCI is a wholly-owned subsidiary of SBC, a company whose shares are publicly traded on the NYSE.
-The number of shares shown as beneficially owned by SBCI is comprised of 14,500,000 ordinary voting shares and 30,234,700 ordinary nonvoting shares.
-SBCI is the only shareholder of Amdocs that holds ordinary nonvoting shares.

-- 53 - (6) In connection with our recapitalization effected as of May 20, 1998, in advance of our initial public offering in June 1998, investment partnerships affiliated with WCAS and several entities in which some members of management have a beneficial interest granted irrevocable proxies with respect to a total of 23,521,899 and 6,459,024 ordinary voting shares, respectively, to a company which is the principal shareholder of AIL and which is beneficially owned by Morris S. Kahn.
-The proxies granted by the WCAS partnerships expire in ten years, or sooner if at any time the WCAS entities collectively own less than 10.0% of our outstanding capital shares.
+The partners of WCAS who are also directors of Amdocs are Bruce K. Anderson (Chairman of the Board and Chief Executive Officer of Amdocs) and Robert A. Minicucci (Chief Financial Officer of Amdocs), and each may be deemed to be a beneficial owner of the ordinary voting shares held by WCAS. - (4) SBCI is a wholly-owned subsidiary of SBC, a company whose shares are publicly traded on the NYSE.
+The number of shares shown as beneficially owned by SBCI is comprised of 14,500,000 ordinary voting shares and 24,210,073 ordinary nonvoting shares.
+SBCI is the only shareholder of Amdocs that holds ordinary nonvoting shares. - (5) In connection with our recapitalization effected as of May 20, 1998, in advance of our initial public offering in June 1998, investment partnerships affiliated with WCAS and several entities in which some members of management have a beneficial interest granted irrevocable proxies with respect to a total of 23,521,899 and 6,203,236 ordinary voting shares, respectively, to a company which is the sole shareholder of AIL and which is beneficially owned by Morris S. Kahn.
+The proxies granted by the WCAS partnerships expire in May 2008, or sooner if at any time the WCAS entities collectively own less than 10.0% of our outstanding capital shares.
 The proxies granted by several entities in which some members of management have a beneficial interest expire ratably over the next one or two years.
-After giving effect to those proxies and the issuance and sale of ordinary shares in this offering, AIL and its principal shareholder will together have the right to vote % of such shares. - (7) An aggregate 18.7% non-voting interest in AIL is held by an entity whose beneficial interests are held by executive officers of our operating subsidiaries (including a former executive officer) and a director.
-These officers and director will receive a distribution of the proceeds of the sales made by AIL.
-After giving effect to the offering, the executive officers of our operating subsidiaries (including a former executive officer) will continue to hold, directly and indirectly, approximately % of our outstanding ordinary shares. - (8) Toes Corporation Limited is owned by an irrevocable secular trust established in September 1997 for the benefit of a group of our employees, primarily software and information technology specialists.
-Walbrook Trustees (Jersey) Limited is the trustee for the Trust and has sole voting and dispositive power with respect to the ordinary shares of Amdocs owned by Toes Corporation Limited.
-Walbrook Trustees (Jersey) Limited disclaims beneficial ownership of these shares.
-The beneficiaries include three executive officers of our operating subsidiaries.
-See "Management -- Employee Trust Agreement." - (9) Affiliates of WCAS, SBCI and AIL serve on our board of directors and, accordingly, those affiliates may be deemed to be the beneficial owners of the shares held by such entities.
+Several entities in which some members of management have beneficial interests granted irrevocable proxies with respect to an additional 4,786,110 ordinary voting shares to the sole shareholder of AIL.
+After giving effect to the offering, the proxies with respect to the 4,786,110 ordinary shares shall no longer be in effect.
+After giving effect to those proxies and the issuance and sale of ordinary shares in this offering, AIL and its sole shareholder will together have the right to vote 28.3% of our ordinary voting shares, and WCAS will have the right to vote 20.6% of such shares.